 6. Are there any uncomfortable or off-putting truths that you have uncovered in the process of researching and writing about language?

-In writing for a popular audience I have been saddened to discover such a strong, deep undercurrent of shame running through the way people discuss language.
-It can manifest itself as insecurity or as bluster – those who have been shamed themselves for their accent or word choice or any number of things often turn around to become the shamers of others.
+In writing for a popular audience, I have been saddened to discover such a strong, deep undercurrent of shame running through the way people discuss language.
+It can manifest itself as insecurity or as bluster – those who have shamed themselves for their accent or word choice or any number of things often turn around to become the shamers of others.

 7. The Oxford comma: yea or nay?